 And the curator should be looking for a reliable company with a good performance record in this sector.
 Its usually the case that LED light fixtures are the result of an alliance between the manufacturer of the LED module and the manufacturer of the luminaire.
 This cooperation ensures that the best available lighting solutions to market.

-High Technology Lighting is a major Luminaire Partner with Xicato.
-The combination of the HTL rage of downlights and spotlights, fitted with Xicato ‘Artist’ LED modules has produced a range of lighting fixtures that is second to none in the illumination of fine artworks for galleries and museums.
+Contrac Lighting is a major Luminaire Partner with Xicato.
+The combination of downlights and spotlights, fitted with Xicato ‘Artist’ LED modules has produced a range of lighting fixtures that is second to none in the illumination of fine artworks for galleries and museums.